fernandoescolar/minioidc/README.md

 - *Authorization Code with PKCE*: Securely obtain an authorization code using Proof Key for Code Exchange (PKCE).
 - *Refresh Token*: Extend the validity of access tokens using refresh tokens.
+- *Client Credentials*: Authenticate clients using client credentials.
+- *Password*: Authenticate users using their username and password.
+- *Implicit*: Obtain tokens directly from the authorization endpoint.
+- *Hybrid*: Combine the authorization code and implicit flows.

 ## Features